git-chglog/git-chglog/README.md

   $ git-chglog --path path/to/my/component --output CHANGELOG.component.md

     Filter commits by specific paths or files in git and output to a component specific changelog.

+  $ git-chglog --arg buildNumber=59 1.0.0

+    The above is a command to generate CHANGELOG including commit of only 1.0.0 while passing the `buildNumber` argument into your template to be accessed like this:

+        {{ index .Args "buildNumber" }}
 ```

 ### `tag query`